6 Fixes for Photoshop Scratch Disk Full on Mac (Sequoia)

 1. Clear Photoshop Cache

-Photoshop features a built-in cleaning function that allows you to remove history and caches.
+Photoshop features a built-in cleaning function allowing you to remove history and caches.
 Please note that this cleanup is irreversible, and all deleted history and caches cannot be restored.

 Here's how to clear the caches in Photoshop: